sam-eer31/FeedBack_Analyzer/README.md

 ## License

-This project is currently provided **without an explicit license**.
+This project is licensed under the **MIT License**.
-Before publishing publicly, you should:

-- Choose an appropriate license (e.g. MIT, Apache 2.0, GPL), and
-- Add a `LICENSE` file at the project root, and
+See the `LICENSE` file at the root of this repository for the full license text.
-- Update this section accordingly.